filipe-pinheiro/filipe-pinheiro/README.md

 ## About me 🙋‍♂️

 I am Filipe Pinheiro, a technology enthusiast and  Data Science professional.

 I use Phyton, Machine Learning and Statistical Analysis for challeging projects.
 A creative solution to each complex problem.

 Also providing effective data analisys for companies in search of quality decision making.

 I am always seeking new learning opportunities.
-Contact me for anything you may need a professional developer
+Contact me for anything you may need a professional developer.

 ## My skills 🛠️